opf/openproject/docs/development/development-environment-osx/README.md

 ### Java 7 or later

-To test the integration with LDAP servers, we rely on [ladle](https://github.com/NUBIC/ladle) to spin up an LDAP server when runnin tests.
+To test the integration with LDAP servers, we rely on [ladle](https://github.com/NUBIC/ladle) to spin up an LDAP server when running tests.
 As this runs [ApacheDS](https://directory.apache.org/apacheds/) internally, it requires Java 7 or later to be installed.

 If java is not installed, some tests will stall for 60 seconds before timing out.
 To run the tests, install java with